Who is a Seamstress, Tailor or Stitcher?

 Sewing Skills

 A seamstress or stitcher doesn’t need to have a college degree.
-The primary requirement of a seamstress or stitcher is a sewing skill.
-This skill can be self-taught or learned.
+The primary requirement of a seamstress or stitcher is sewing skill.
+This can be self-taught or learned.

-It can be self-taught by taking advantage of free resources on the Internet.
-Resources such as tutorials, downloadable patterns, and online courses are available online.
-Taking classes in a community college can also learn it.
+It can be self-taught by taking advantage of free resources on the Internet, including video tutorials, downloadable patterns, and online courses.
+Taking classes in a community college is another option.

 Fashion and Design Knowledge

-A seamstress or stitcher should have an insight in fashion and design principles.
-Knowing how to choose fabrics, accessories and designs come with the job.
+A seamstress or stitcher should have insight into fashion and design principles.
+Knowing how to choose fabrics, accessories and designs comes with the job.

 A seamstress or stitcher must have basic math knowledge.
-They should be able to take a measurement, make basic addition and subtraction.
+They should be able to take a measurement, make basic addition and subtraction calculations.
 After measuring out clients, you’ll be calculating how much fabric to buy, and figuring out costs for producing dresses, outfits, or suits.

 Creative Mindset